 Here are some examples:

-Collision claims are one of the most commonly filed auto insurance claims, but collision accidents don’t necessarily involve other drivers.
+Also consider that collision claims are one of the most commonly filed auto insurance claims, but don’t necessarily involve other drivers.
 Our data shows that more collision accidents involve a stationary object versus another moving vehicle.

 While you should carefully review every coverage option when determining your auto insurance policy, collision insurance is important coverage to consider adding.